How to Make a Rat-Shaped Novelty Cake

 - Whiskers: For the whiskers I cut six bristles off a new washing up brush, but perhaps you have some better ideas for this too.
 Edible whiskers would be ideal as I was worried that someone would get a nylon whisker stuck in their throat!
 Do leave a message in the box below if you can think of anything.

-Here is a twelve year old boy making this cake, and it took him about ten minutes after I gave him the basic mix.
+Making a simple cake that is great fun is a super way to introduce children to cooking (and sculpting!).
+Enflame their imagination, improve manual dexterity and get dessert made for you.
+Here's a twelve year old boy making this cake, and it took him about ten minutes after I gave him the basic mix.
 How easy is that?